asadovsky/cdb/misc/design.md

 ## Op handling

 Ops are processed atomically, as follows:
-1. Perform any sanity checks, e.g. data type checks
+1. Perform any sanity checks, e.g. dtype checks
+1. Apply patch to value in state store
 1. Write patch to oplog
-1. Apply patch to value in state store
 1. Use Sync.Cond.Broadcast to notify watching goroutines

 ## Client-server impl